 What an auspicious New Moon, occurring on Imbolc–one of my favorite cross-quarter holidays.
-The need to cleanse and refresh our lives at this time is coded in our DNA, as humans have been honoring this turn on the wheel for milennia.
-Below is what my good friend shaman and poet Jane Galer has to say about the holiday.
-She’s launching her new book, Becoming Hummingbird, on this date!
+The need to cleanse and refresh our lives at this time is coded in our DNA, as humans have been honoring this turn on the wheel for millennia.
+Below is what shaman, poet and mooncircles friend Jane Galer has to say about the holiday.

 When Christianity came to the Celts, Imbolc became Candlemas.
 February 2nd, a fixed date instead of the mutable date engendered by Sun reaching the middle of Aquarius.
 Candlemas suggests a lovely ceremony.
 Gather those you connect with around a fire, each with a candle and a prayer; sing, feast, share and encourage the great work of winter.
 Make a circuit or procession with candle as your only light.
 Honor grandmother Moon, the candle is her light.
 Slow down, it’s winter, remember the ancestors and their stories, dream deeply.